JoseAMGomes/MeetPortugal/README.md

 ### Design

     3.1- Color Scheme
-    The three colors used are green(rgb(22, 109, 105) and white.
+    The two colors used are green(rgb(22, 109, 105) and white.

     3.2- Typography
     In this website the titles are written in Cinzel while all the other text is Source Sans Pro.
 All of them are backed up by sans-serif.